Axis-Fi/axis-core/design/FEATURES.md

   - The reasoning for this is that different auction and derivative types may have different functions and arguments, and catering for those in the `AuctionHouse` core contract will increase complexity
-  - For example, it makes the most sense for quote and payout token transfers to be performed at the level of `AuctionHouse`, while derivative token transfers be handled in the respective derivative module (due to potential variations in behaviour and conditions)
+  - For example, it makes the most sense for quote and payout token transfers to be performed at the level of `AuctionHouse`, while derivative token transfers be handled in the respective derivative module (due to potential variations in behaviour and conditions)\
+  - Data should also be stored in a similar manner
 - Third-parties will mainly interact with the auction and derivative modules

 ## Security Considerations